MicrosoftDocs/cpp-docs/docs/standard-library/num-get-class.md

 ### Parameters

-*_Refs*
+*_Refs*<br/>
 Integer value used to specify the type of memory management for the object.

 ### Remarks